Masters Clinical Pharmacy Degree PgDip/MSc

 The Course Leader is a central point for information and support with regard to the delivery of the course.
 It is also recommended that you have a work-placed mentor to provide local support and encouragement.

 You will be assessed by continuous assessment.
 This takes many different forms including: responding to case studies, developing care plans and essay responses to specific topics and contribution to online discussion forums.
-During the residential period of PHM031 you will undertake a practical skills assessment which involves developing an evidence based pharmaceutical care plan for a patient.

 4. Entry requirements